DocsCheck & OISC / IAA Compliance

-This page explains how DocsCheck is designed to support OISC-regulated advisers without crossing into regulated immigration activity under the Immigration and Asylum Act 1999.
+This page explains how DocsCheck is designed to support regulated advisers without crossing into regulated immigration activity under Part V of the Immigration and Asylum Act 1999.
+DocsCheck is a document-checking software tool — it is not regulated immigration advice and not legal advice.
 If you have questions not answered here, contact us at hello@docscheck.co.uk.

 What DocsCheck does and does not do